-Agencies at various level of governance are using novel approaches to amplify the voices of disadvantaged populations.
+Agencies at various level of governance are using novel approaches to amplify the voices of disadvantaged populations, particularly those whose voices are often not heard in conventional planning processes.
 Some of the most successful public engagement strategies to date have relied heavily on partnerships with civic organizations.
-Social service providers, communitybased organizations, and community leaders and organizers are often best in touch with transit riders' most pressing needs and priorities.
+Social service providers, communitybased organizations like Ride New Orleans, and community leaders and organizers are often best in touch with transit riders' most pressing needs and priorities.
 In the cases of Plan Bay Area and Minneapolis-area Metro Transit's Green Line planning processes, community organizations played crucial roles in making those processes more inclusive.
-Political leadership and funding can be necessary to allow these organizations to fully participate (e.g. through grants or contracts to support community engagement31).
-It is also generally prudent to involve communities in the planning processes early on.
-They can help to identify needed projects or to establish project goals and evaluation criteria.
-Proactive, genuine engagement can reduce the likelihood (or at least the magnitude) of community-driven opposition to project proposals later in the process32.
+Political leadership and funding can be necessary to allow these organizations to fully participate (e.g. through grants or contracts to support community engagement).
+It can also be strategically prudent to involve communities in planning processes early on, for example to help identify needed projects or to establish project goals and evaluation criteria.
+Proactive, genuine engagement is likely to reduce the likelihood (or at least the magnitude) of community-driven opposition to project proposals later in the process.